128technology/docs/docs/onboard_ssr_device_otp.md

 #### SSR1x0 Devices

-1. At the instruction in the terminal window: `Press ESC for the boot menu`, do so.
+1. At the instruction in the terminal window: `Press ESC for boot menu`, do so.

 	![Boot Menu prompt](/img/onboard_otp_boot_menu.png)